 A great rule of thumb for feeding anything to your Leopard Gecko is to only feed things that are smaller than the space between their eyes.
-This indicates the width of their throat and reduces the chance that food will cause choking or impaction.
+This indicates the width of their throat and reduces the chance that

 Also, observe your Leopard Gecko as they are eating.
 If they seem to be struggling to swallow the insect, you may have chosen one that is too big.
 They should be able to swallow easily.

 As grasshoppers grow so large, they are generally better suited to adult Leopard Geckos.
 But, they can be bought in many sizes, from when the grasshoppers hatch.